International Commission on Non-Ionizing Radiation Protection: Commission

+Funding

 To preserve its independence from vested interests ICNIRP applies fundamental principles as provided by its Charter and statutes: it does not receive financial support from commercial entities.
-Its fundings consist solely of periodical or project grants from national and international public bodies and to a lesser extent of the income derived from its publications and scientific congresses and workshops.
+Its funding consist solely of periodical or project grants from national and international public bodies and to a lesser extent of the income derived from its publications and scientific congresses and workshops.
 The members are not allowed to be employed by commercial entities.
 To enforce this rule, they are requested to fill in a declaration of personal interests and report any changes as they occur.
 Declarations of interests are publicly available on the ICNIRP website.

 ICNIRP's activities are of scientific nature and deal with health risk assessment only.
 Policy or national or international risk management are considered outside of its scope.
 Balanced evidence based health risk assessment requires to screen the totality of the available science in an evaluation process.
 In this process the published literature is carefully read and interpreted in light of a set of quality criteria widely agreed by the scientific community.